Uncategorized

 Entering a Japanese trade show involves several key steps.
 Understanding the process will help you prepare effectively.

-Step1: Find the Right Trade Show
+Find the Right Trade Show

-Step 2: Apply for Participation
+Apply for Participation

-• Submit the application forms and pay the booth fees
+Submit application forms and pay booth fees.

-Step 3: Prepare Your Booth and Materials
+Prepare Your Booth and Materials

-Step 4: Attend the Show and Conduct Business Meetings
+Attend the Show and Conduct Business Meetings

-Step 5: Follow Up
+Follow Up

 Legal and Administrative Considerations

-Before participating in a trade show in Japan, it is important to understand the legal and administrative requirements that may apply to your visit and your products.
-These rules vary depending on your business activities and the types of items you plan to exhibit.
+Before participating in a trade show in Japan, it is important to understand the legal and administrative requirements to ensure a smooth visit and compliance for your product.

-• Visa / Status of Residence:
+1. Visa / Status of Residence

-• Regulatory Compliance for Exhibited Products
+2. Regulatory Compliance for Exhibited Products

 How We Can Support You